-- Access Code-Enter the appropriate trunk access code for this trunk group.
-This is typically "9" in the U.S. and Canada. - Local Area Code-Enter the local area code for this trunk group.
-This area code is used for Network Call Routing as well as Digit Manipulation. - Additional Local Area Codes-Click Edit to enter any additional area codes that are typically associated with overlay area codes.
-These additional local area codes are used for Network Call Routing as well as Digit Manipulation. - Nearby Area Codes-Click Edit to enter area codes that are considered nearby, or "free", for this trunk group.
-The nearby area codes are used for Network Call Routing. - Billing Telephone Number (BTN)-Customer's Billing Telephone Number associated with their account.
+- Network Call Routing: The Network Call Routing options are as follows: - Access Code-Enter the appropriate trunk access code for this trunk group.
+Typically the access code in the U.S. and Canada is 9. - Local Area Code-Enter the local area code for this trunk group.
+This area code is used for Network Call Routing and Digit Manipulation. - Additional Local Area Codes-Click Edit to enter any additional area codes that are typically associated with overlay area codes.
+These additional local area codes are used for Network Call Routing and Digit Manipulation. - Nearby Area Codes-Click Edit to enter area codes that are considered nearby (or "free of cost") for this trunk group.
+The nearby area codes are used for Network Call Routing.